Charles E W Bean, Diaries, AWM38 3DRL 606/59/1 - September 1916 - Part 10

 other noises - no gun

 reports.
-I couldnt help
+I couldn't help

-xxxxxxxx picturing a long sausage
+thinking of picturing a long sausage

 or two hanging in the